 The Fine Print Workflow

 This course will discuss the latest advances in digital workflow, best practices and output technology.
 The emphasis will be on the creation of an optimal and efficient fine art print workflow with reproducible results.
 This will be achieved through the integration of the various software tools and technology at our disposal.
 Using these techniques, we will build optimized files and craft final, exhibition quality prints.
-We will also discuss the various substrate options along with archival issues and finishing.
+The course content will cover various substrate options along with archival concerns and finishing.
 This course is intended to build on and update skills learned in previous photographic foundation courses.
+(Prerequisites: PHAR-201 or PHAR-202 or PHAR-203 or PHAR-204 or equivalent course.)
+Lab 3, Lecture 2 (Fall, Spring).

 Vision, Perception and Imaging

 This course will explore the anatomical structure, function, and physiology of the human eye and brain and their relationship to vision, color, visual perception and imaging systems.
-Both the physiology and psychology of visual perception will be explored.
-The concepts of depth perception in human vision as they relate to both two-dimensional and three-dimensional contexts will be explored.
+The biology and physiology of the eye and psychology of visual perception will be explored.
+The concepts of depth perception in human vision as they relate to both two-dimensional and three-dimensional contexts will be examined.
 Relationships of image brightness, contrast and how visual processes lead to seeing will be addressed.
+Lecture 3 (Spring).

 Media Production & Technology